kaon1/kaonbytes/content/page/about/index.md

 **The next phase of my career**, I moved to a [live webcasting company](https://www.pgi.com/virtual-events/webcast/) as a Network Engineer on the DevOps team.

-Working on a **live** webcast production network can be intense.
+Working on a **live** webcast production network can be intense...the margin for network error is very small.
-Imagine a Fortune100 firm with 50,000 employees hosting a live TownHall on your platform... the margin for error is very small.

 I did some typical network work here such as:
 * DataCenter migrations and refreshes